 Two lines, generally red for hot and blue for cold, transport water throughout the camper.
+Valves to direct flow are near the city water fill or pump area.
 Connector elbows and tees are plastic or copper and are held together with compression rings for no leakage.